 In no particular order:

-I am also a writer, went to college for it.
-Worked for some weekly and daily newspapers until I got sick of it.
-Did some freelance work, ran a web design company for a bit, took photos of cars for people.
-Then I went back to work writing for an online news site, helped another one get off the ground, joined an editorial board, freelanced and now I work for a newspaper again.
-The circle of life, coming back to where you began in 20 year intervals.
+I am also a writer and went to college for it.
+I worked for some weekly and daily newspapers until I burned out.
+Even after leaving for the IT world, I still freelanced.
+I ran a web design company for 14 years, and even took photos of cars for a couple of dealerships.
+Then I went back to work writing for an online news site, helped another one get off the ground, joined an editorial board, freelanced some more, and now I work for a newspaper again.
+The circle of life.
+Going back to where you began, in 20 year intervals.
 I know I am much more appreciative of the things I wasn’t appreciative of before.

 I also am a media gadfly.
 What is a media gadfly?
-Well a gadfly is a fly that pisses off a horse by being annoying; Media is kind of a no-brainer.
+A gadfly is a fly that pisses off a horse by being annoying; The ones the horse always flicks its tail to try to hit.
 I used to comment on news stories for a radio station once a week.
 A “top three” list so-to-speak, what’s newsworthy.
 Sometimes it’s people for doing a good thing, sometimes it’s for being a schmuck!
-I tried to get through each weekly segment without raising the ends of my sentences too high, or saying too many “um” or “ah”‘s.
-It was fun to do something in radio and the guys on the air are pros (they didn’t make me say that either).
-Then that ended and the guys I worked with moved on.
+I tried to get through each weekly segment without raising the ends of my sentences too high, or say too many “um” or “ah”‘s.
+It was fun to do something in radio, and the guys on the air are pros (they didn’t make me say that either).
+Management changes at Corus ended that, the guys I worked with moved on.
 I didn’t.
 I stayed and grew.
-The gadfly changed and I wrote op-eds, usually taking on the role of the angry white guy shaking his fist at something, usually government ineptitude.
+The gadfly changed and I wrote op-eds, usually taking on the role of the angry white guy shaking his fist at something, government ineptitude was the topic mostly.
+I also liked taking an issue and writing from the opposite side of my usual view.
 I still do that, but in a more controlled setting of 400-700 words on a weekly basis.

-Every once in awhile I opt to run for office, usually so I can reaffirm that its not something I should do.
+I’ve run for office twice.
+Once when I was 18, and again when I was 38.
+The first time was wide-eyed youthful exuberance.
+The second was to reaffirm that I should not run for office.
 It’s far better to spitball at others who are screwing up, than be the one to have the spitballs flying at.

 As for all of the above, I am not perfect.
 Not even close.
-I have made and continue to make mistakes.
+I have made, and continue to make, mistakes.
 I try to learn from them and not repeat them.
 I try better at admitting them and fixing them.
-I keep trying, it’s better than being trying.
+I keep trying, which is better than being trying.

 That’s me, all I can be.